 You can start by saying that you try your best to stay focused.
 Avoiding looking at your smart phone, or getting distracted in any other way, you give your full attention to a task at hand.
 It’s hard to make a mistake with such an attitude.

 What’s more, you double check all important records, and if you aren’t sure about something you hear or write down during the meeting, you have a courage to intervene and ask the person to repeat it–even if it is the city governor.
-Feel free to suggest any other ways of minimizing the number of mistakes you make in work.
+Feel free to suggest any other ways of making sure you stay accurate in your work.

 What do you consider your biggest weakness when we talk about clerical work?